spencelab/cambuffer_recorder_ng/README.md

       BayerPattern pattern = BayerPattern::GBRG; // default

+### Video mode comparisons:

+Need to make a table, but

+1. You can do full 2048x700x7 raw bayer into binaries at apparnetly up to 170fps, likely 125 is good margin.
+Need to test reliability with hardware trigger, might need a RAM buffer for it to be solid.
+Find out! test binary: xi_raw_rolling.
+2.

 ### Speed tests:

 Even the ancient M73 with 128gb 2.5inch SSD can stream 2048x700x8 bayer directly to SSD though there maybe some blips to take care of with buffers etc.